Artificial Grass Quotes

 Should You Use Artificial Grass Underlay With Concrete?

-Taking away the advantages of using artificial grass foam underlay, it’s clear that providing a shock-absorbing pad can cover slight imperfections in concrete.
+Advantages of using an artificial grass foam underlay aside, it’s clear that providing a shock-absorbing pad can cover slight imperfections in concrete.
 Walking on a fake lawn without an underlay will feel incredibly solid underfoot, so even though it is an expense, it’s necessary.
-If you have a lawn that’s uncomfortable to walk on, you aren’t likely to make use of it and it will go neglected, wasting the money you spent on having it installed.

 Which Underlay for Artificial Grass Is Best?

 Without the suitable drainage, your fake lawn can become unsightly, smelly and the perfect environment for harbouring bacteria and viruses.
 If you have pets, free drainage is essential if you don’t want the smell of urine to permeate the air.
-While the best artificial lawn cleaners will eliminate these smells, having a wet, mushy lawn underfoot is not ideal.
-Get around these issues by installing artificial grass underlay beforehand.

 Can I Install Artificial Grass Myself?